 Recognising the symptoms of neuropathic pain is essential for accurate diagnosis and effective management.
 Treatment for neuropathy in the feet and other affected areas may involve a combination of medications, physical therapy, and lifestyle changes to alleviate pain and improve nerve function.

-If you experience any of these symptoms, it is important to consult with a healthcare professional for proper evaluation and treatment.
+If you experience any of these symptoms, it is important to consult a healthcare professional for proper evaluation and treatment.

 Key causes of neuropathic pain include: